 Major League Baseball roundup

-(The Sports Xchange) - The Los Angeles Dodgers acquired outfielder Matt Kemp from the Atlanta Braves in exchange for four players and cash considerations, the Dodgers announced Saturday.
+(The Sports Xchange) - The Los Angeles Angels acquired right-handed reliever Jim Johnson from the Atlanta Braves on Thursday in exchange for minor league pitcher Justin Kelly.

 © Copyright Reuters Ltd. All rights reserved.
 The information contained in this news report may not be published, broadcast or otherwise distributed without the prior written authority of Reuters Ltd.